Lumaeris/lumaeris.com/README.md

 - [ ] Possibly federated comments?
 Since I already use GtS on .me I might just create a post with the link on my blog and extract comments from GtS, as it was possible with Mastodon
 - [ ] Preview version on `preview.lumaeris.com`/`new.lumaeris.com`
 - [x] Migrate to Codeberg? ~~(locked due to lack of redirect support)~~
+- [ ] Check out some themes created for Hugo to take some inspiration
 - [ ] Fill out this list